paulb00th/galapagos/content/en/about/the-team.md

 {{< figure src="img/about/A-Us-SofiaMGreen.png" class="align-right full-width">}}

-I’m a marine biologist and divemaster from Ecuador and I’ve been working in the Galapagos Islands as a scientific researcher, diver, and wildlife photographer since 2017.
+I’m a marine biologist and divemaster from Ecuador and I’ve been working in the Galapagos Islands as a scientific researcher, diver, and wildlife photographer for some 7 years.

 Since 2021, I have also acted as a divemaster and lecturer on board educational expeditions ranging across our archipelago.